destroysound/bLightbox/README.md

 bLightbox
 =========

-A minimalistic HTML5-ready lightbox which supports Youtube and Vimeo embedding and mobile devices.
+I was surprised after going through different lightbox solutions that I couldn't find a simple one that fit my very basic needs: show Youtube links and images in a mobile-friendly way, cross platform with modern browsers, iPhone and Android devices.
+So, here is bLightbox: a minimalistic HTML5-ready lightbox which supports Youtube and Vimeo embedding and mobile devices.

 Prerequisites
 =============